phcode-dev/phoenix/README.md

 * run `npm install`
 * To build after npm install: `npm run build`
 * clean: `npm run clean`

+## Running phoenix
+* run `npm run srve` in the terminal.
+  * NB: To test Phoenix from an external mobile or machine, use `npm run serveExternal` instead of `serve`
-* Use a web server and navigate in browser to `src/index.html`
+* Use chrome/edge browser to navigate to [http://localhost:8000/src/index.html](http://localhost:8000/src/index.html)

 ## Acknowledgements
 * Phoenix is based on the Brackets code editor by Adobe.
 Find out more on [Adobe Brackets here](https://github.com/adobe/brackets/).